2025 - Introduced

 Michigan S.B.
 551

-• Requires Michigan's Medicaid program to cover at least one non-opioid drug for pain management on the preferred drug list.
+• Requires Michigan Medicaid to cover non-opioid pain medications and add them to the preferred drug list within 90 days.

 2025 - Introduced